2024-2025 Course Catalog

 PHYS 151: Introduction to Physics II

 A continuation of Physics 141.
-Physics 151 offers a brief review of mechanics, and covers electricity, magnetism, circuits, waves, optics and thermal physics.
-Weekly laboratories emphasize the acquisition, reduction, and interpretation of experimental data and the keeping of complete records.
-PREREQUISITES: MATH 140 or minimum score on ALEKS online diagnostic exam AND PHYS 141 or one year of high school physics.
+Physics 151 offers a brief review of mechanics, and covers electricity, magnetism, circuits, waves, optics and special relativity.
+Laboratory activities emphasize the acquisition, reduction, and interpretation of experimental data.
+PREREQUISITES: PHYS 141 OR the combination of an ALEKS score of 75 and one year of high school physics.

 Units: 6